 The American Staffordshire Terrier, sometimes called the "Am Staff," is a medium-large dog with a muscular build and square head.
 Though known for its courage and high energy level, the American Staffordshire also has an affectionate and loyal disposition.
-Contrary to its tough appearance, the Stafford is a gentle, loyal and highly affectionate dog breed.
-However, this breed is quite powerful and tends to be stoic in the face of pain.
+Contrary to its tough appearance, the Stafford is a gentle dog breed.
+However, the Am Staff is quite powerful and tends to be stoic in the face of pain.

 Characteristics of the American Staffordshire Terrier